Aquaramelia/AI-Language-Trainer/README.md

 # AI Language Trainer

 AI Language Trainer is an interactive web application that helps users practice and expand their vocabulary in a target language.
-Built with Python and Streamlit, it combines a searchable dictionary with AI-powered retrieval to make language study more engaging and efficient.
+Built with Python and Streamlit, it combines a filterable dictionary with AI-powered exercise generation to make language study more engaging and efficient.

 ## What It Does